 GVSU has a childcare facility on the Allendale campus.
 The Children’s Enrichment Center (CEC) operates as a pre-school for children ages 2.5 – 5 and also offers after school care for children up to age 12.

 There are also a wide variety of childcare options available in the surrounding communities.
-GVSU offers a employee assistance program called Encompass that will assist you in finding the right childcare solution for your family.
+GVSU has a list of resources that will assist you in finding the right childcare solution for your family.

 How can I find out about the schools in the region?